 This poses a risk of sustainability and may lead to the bankruptcy of the company.

-For example, below is the Tech Mahindra’s balance sheet showing the decreasing long-term debt from the year 2012 to 2016 which is a positive sign for the company.
+For example, below is Cipla Ltd’s balance sheet showing the decreasing long-term debt from the year 2019 to 2024 which is a positive sign for the company.

 Another way to check whether the debt levels are in a healthy state or not is by looking at the long-term debt ratio.